-This interface is used by a LWM2M Server to observe any changes in a Resource on a LWM2M Client, receiving notifications when new values are available.
-This observation relationship is initiated by sending an Observe operation to the L2M2M Client for an Object Instance or Resource.
-This operation MAY contain optional Maximum and/or Minimum Period parameters to control how often these notifications are sent from the client.
-The Minimum Period is to limit congestion notifications, an Observation SHOULD NOT be sent faster than this.
-An observation ends when a Cancel Observation operation is performed or the LWM2M Server is no longer reachable.
+The Information Reporting Interface is used by a LWM2M Server to observe any changes in a Resource on a LWM2M Client, receiving notifications when new values are available.
+This observation relationship is initiated by sending an “Observe” logical operation to the L2M2M Client for an Object Instance or Resource.
+An observation ends when a “Cancel Observation” logical operation is performed or the LWM2M Server is no longer reachable.